Media Relations

 Contact the APSC Communications Team at socialmedia@apsc.ubc.ca for the following:

-• For UBC Engineering Facebook page (primary audiences: current students, alumni, general public)
+• For Instagram, @ubcappliedscience and @ubcengineering (primary audiences: general public, current students, alumni, industry)

-• For UBC Engineering Facebook groups (primary audience: current students
+• For UBC Engineering Facebook groups, (primary audience: current students)

-APSC This Week
+APSC This Month (ATM)

-APSC This Week Submission Form
+APSC This Month (ATM) Submission Form

 UBC Events Calendars: